bootstrapworld/curriculum/lessons/box-plots/langs/en-us/slides.md

 {layout="Investigate"}
 # Your Own Analysis

-- How are the quantitative columns in your dataset distributed?
+- How are quantitative columns in your dataset distributed?
+Complete
-@printable-exercise{data-cycle-quantitative.adoc}, and use the Data Cycle to explore two quantitative columns with box plots.
+@printable-exercise{data-cycle-quantitative.adoc}, and **explore two quantitative columns with box plots**.
 - Then add these displays - and your interpretations! - to "Making Displays" section.
 - Do these displays bring up any interesting questions?
 If so, add them to the end of the document.
-- How is this distribution represented in terms of measures of center and spread?
-Complete @printable-exercise{shape-of-my-dataset.adoc}, and complete the "Measures of Center and Spread" section of the exploration document.
+- Complete @printable-exercise{shape-of-my-dataset.adoc}, and **explain the connection between measures of center and your box plots**. - Complete the "Measures of Center and Spread" section of the @starter-file{exploration-paper}.
 ---
 {layout="Synthesize"}
 # Your Own Analysis